 Related: We also recommend the HP Deskjet 2622 Printer review

-You won’t really be using the HP DesignJet T120 to print text documents, like you would the Canon Pixma MG3620, but its text printouts can be used for any sort of business with the exception of really small fonts.
+You won’t really be using the HP Designjet T120 to print text documents like you would the Canon Pixma MG3620, but its text printouts can be used for any sort of business, with the exception of really small fonts.
 Graphics output is above par with some minor, but hardly noticeable, banding.
-Photo printing was bright and well saturated, but monochrome photo printing does show traces of spurious colors.
+Photo printing was bright and well-saturated, but monochrome photo printing does show traces of spurious colors.
 Additionally, if you need a good all-in-one for a small business, read our Canon imageClass MF445DW review.

-The HP DesignJet T120 sports only the basic black, cyan, magenta, and yellow ink cartridges while most other printers in its class can have up to 10 with various shades of black and grey.
-Still, the ability to get as high quality printouts as it does with only four ink cartridges is impressive.
-But in terms of running costs the HP DesignJet T120 still uses standard ink cartridges, so, without HP Support via the Instant Ink program running costs can be insanely high (especially if you print a lot of photos).
-Check out the Brother Inkjet Printer MFC-J985DW for running costs which are more manageable.
+The HP Designjet T120 sports only the basic black, cyan, magenta, and yellow ink cartridges, while most other printers in its class can have up to 10 with various shades of black and grey.
+Still, the ability to get as high-quality printouts as it does with only four ink cartridges is impressive.
+But in terms of running costs, the HP Designjet T120 still uses standard ink cartridges, so, without HP Support via the Instant Ink program running costs can be insanely high (especially if you print a lot of photos).
+Check out the Brother Inkjet Printer MFC-J985DW for running costs that are more manageable.

-The printer can connect via USB, Ethernet, and wi fi.
+The printer can connect via USB, Ethernet, and Wi-Fi.
 Unfortunately, it doesn’t support Wi-Fi Direct.
-But with HP EPrint the HP DesignJet T120 can print from third party sources like Apple and Android phones or Apple and Android tablets.
+But with HP EPrint, the HP Designjet T120 can print from third-party sources like Apple and Android phones or Apple and Android tablets.
 Moreover, you should be able to send a fax from this printer without a phone line, as it has ethernet capabilities.
-The printer can print diagrams and photos up to D size which is 24 inches and also supports printing from paper roll feed or cut sheets.
+The printer can print diagrams and photos up to D size, which is 24 inches, and also supports printing from paper roll feed or cut sheets.

-The HP DesignJet T120 does come with a stand, but it’s, unfortunately, sold separately.
+The HP Designjet T120 can use a stand, but it’s unfortunately sold separately.
 And at $250, it’s not exactly cheap either.
 Still, if you’re expecting to print a lot of paper rolls it’s an accessory you’ll want to get because of the cloth basket to catch the cut paper.
-And while on the stand it can be easily moved around and locked into place thanks to the wheels.
+And while on the stand, it can be easily moved around and locked into place thanks to the wheels.
 For a budget option, you can read our HP ENVY Photo 6222 wireless review and see if it suits your needs.
 Or, if you don’t mind an older model, you can check out our HP Deskjet 9800 review.